-The Larsson-Rosenquist Foundation Center of Economics of Child Development and Breastfeeding, Children Center in short, is a research center at the University of Zurich.
+The LRF Center for Economics of Breastfeeding is a research center at the University of Zurich.
 The primary aim of the Center is to undertake high-quality research within economics of child and youth development with a focus on breastfeeding.
 The main goal of the research is to inform policy-makers and public health organizations in designing policies and programs to improve child and youth development.

 The Center is run by world-class researchers who design and conduct empirical research on the social and economic determinants of child and youth development.
 We conduct rigorous empirical analyses based on existing data, leveraging existing policy changes and other quasi-experimental settings, to provide causal evidence.
-In the future, we are planning also to collect our own data and to answer our research questions based on randomized control trials.
+We also collect our own data to answer our research questions based on randomized control trials.

 The Center is dedicated to high-quality research that will ultimately improve the lives of children and young adults.
 In particular, an important focus of the Center is to improve our knowledge of the causes and consequences of breastfeeding.